 2. Push Up Variations: Kettlebell Crossover Push Up

-This push up variation will help you to develop some serious coordination, body control, and single arm strength.
-By elevating one hand on the kettlebell (a medicine ball would work as well) you essentially are increasing the ROM of the arm that is elevated forcing that arm to handle more load due to weight distribution.
+This push-up variation will help you to develop some serious coordination, body control, and single arm strength.
+By elevating one hand on the kettlebell (a medicine ball would work as well) you are increasing the ROM of that arm.
+Therefore this is more challenging because you’re forcing that arm to handle more load due to weight distribution.

 Get into a normal push up position with one hand firmly on the sphere of the kettlebell and one hand firmly planted on the ground.
 For the sake of discussion let’s say you start with your right hand on the bell.
-Make sure that the staggered hand on the kettlebell (your right hand) is still in line with your armpit even though it’s staggered up onto the kettlebell.
+As a result, make sure that the staggered hand on the kettlebell (your right hand) is still in line with your armpit.

 From here perform the push up with enough force to elevate your body and walk the left hand over onto the sphere of the kettlebell placing your right hand firm to the ground to be in position to cross back over.